|

 OF TEVEREY—Azure, a lion rampant argent. |

-and Derbyshire for the greater part of its twisting course, divides
+Nottinghamshire and Derbyshire for the greater part of its

-from the neighbouring village of Long Eaton, the family of Teverey
+village of Long Eaton, the family of Teverey migrated in

 This